collective-soundworks/soundworks-template/README.md

 ### 4. Run!

 Congratulations, you just created your first scenario!
-To compile the files and launch the server, open a Terminal window in the project folder, run `npm install` to install all the dependencies, and then simply run the `gulp` command.
-Enjoy!
+To compile the files and launch the server, open a Terminal window in the project folder, run `npm install` to install all the dependencies

+#### Available commands

+- `npm run watch` - run the server, watch files and transpile / browserify / sassify when needed
+- `npm run bundle` - transpile all files and recreate the browserified bundles